madnanrizqu/madnanrizqu.com/src/info/work-availability.md

 ---
 isAvailable: false
-nextAvailabilty: "20-09-2024"
+nextAvailabilty: "01-07-2024"
 message: "I am not available for work.
-My next opening for work is September 2024"
+My next opening for work is July 2024"
 ---